 Early this morning, your transfer will pick you up at the hotel and take you to the ferry terminal for the three hour ferry to Montevideo, Uruguay.
 Upon arrival begin with a wine tour to a bodega in Montevideo with tastings and a delicious lunch included.
 After lunch visit another bodega and then spend the rest of the afternoon on a guided tour of this cosmopolitan city.
 Walk around the Ciudad Vieja, or "Old City" and enjoy the European architecture of the buildings, visit the Gaucho Museum, and the colorful street markets on Saturdays or Sundays.
 Visit the lively Port Market and observe “Candombe” performances or stroll famous art galleries and crafts shops.
 The evening is free to enjoy dinner at one of Montevideo's restaurants or the nightlife that ranges from cozy tango bars to trendy, modern discos.

-Transfer this morning two hours to Laguna Garzon and check in at the Miradores de la Laguna Garzon Lagoon Lodge in Jose Ignacio.
+Transfer this morning two hours to Laguna Garzon and check in at the Laguna Garzon Lodge Hotel Flotante in Jose Ignacio.
 Head out this afternoon for the Garzon Experience tour and the chance to visit a nearby olive oil vineyard and production plant.
 Enjoy a walking tour of Colinas de Garzon, learn about the origins and processing of olive oil at this beautiful location.
 Finish the tour the chance to sample the various types of oils with homemade breads, cheeses and rich wines.

-At the lagoon lodge guests can enjoy kayaks, canoes, and sailing (additional charge), and horseback and bike riding can also be arranged.
+At the lagoon lodge guests can go horseback riding, bike riding, explore the water on kayaks or canoes, and even go sailing (for an additional charge).
 The day is free for you to choose your activity in this majestic stretch of land wedged between the lagoon and the coast.
 We can arrange for a visit to Jose Igancio or an olive oil tasting in the region.

 After a leisurely morning, you are picked up for a drive to Rocha Lagoon.
 This spot is well known for its bird watching opportunities and is a protected area.
 Canoe across the lagoon while keeping your eyes peeled for wildlife.
 On the other side, enjoy a picnic lunch before heading out on bikes.
 Ride to La Pedrera, a quaint coastal village on the emerald coast of Uruguay.